-When drawing pet portraits, the task is to not only create a drawing that’s pleasing to the eye, but one that captures the personality of that particular animal, and not just any dog.
+When drawing pet portraits, you don't just need to know how to draw animals: the task is capture the personality of that particular animal.
+You can't just draw any dog.
 This sweet dog is Poppy, and she was drawn from a reference photo from her humans.

 In the video below, you'll see how this dog drawing came together, and underneath the video you can read step-by-step instructions to guide you through how to draw your own dog portrait.